Agamnentzar/ag-psd/README.md

 ### Updating document without corrupting image data

 If you read and write the same document, image data can get corrupted by automatic alpha channel pre-multiplication that happens when you load data into the canvas element.
-To avoid that use raw image data (set `useImageData` option to `true` in `ReadOptions`. you can also use `useRawThumbnail` option to preserve original thumbnail data)
+To avoid that use raw image data, set `useImageData` option to `true` in `ReadOptions`.
+You can also use `useRawThumbnail` option to preserve original thumbnail data.

 ```js
 const psd = readPsd(inputBuffer, { useImageData: true });